huseyincorakli/VisionLLMNet/README.md

 # VisionLLMNet

-VisionLLMNet is a .NET library for extracting text from images using LLMs and converting them to Markdown format.
+VisionLLMNet is a .NET package  for extracting text from images using LLMs and converting them to Markdown format.

 ## Input(File or URL) & Output (Markdown)
 <p align="center">